-- 54. Designated State Health Programs (DSHP).
+50. Designated State Health Programs (DSHP).
 To support the goals of health system transformation, the state may claim FFP for the following state programs subject to the annual limits and restrictions described below through June 30, 2017, unless otherwise specified.
-Expenditures are claimed in accordance with CMS-approved claiming and documentation protocols to be specified in Attachment G. Subject to approval by the federal Office of Management and Budget, these expenditures can be calculated without taking into account program revenues from tuition or high risk pool health care premiums.
-In order to ensure achievement of the demonstration's goals, the total annual expenditure authority is subject to the requirements of paragraph 53. - 55.
-Aggregate DSHP Annual Limits Expenditure authority for DSHP is limited to \$704 million FFP over the demonstration period July 5, 2012 through June 30, 2017, allocated by year as follows:
+Expenditures are claimed in accordance with CMS-approved claiming and documentation protocols to be specified in Attachment G. These expenditures can be calculated without taking into account program revenues from tuition or high risk pool health care premiums.